spAsu789654/Computer-Engineering-635766/README.md

 # Computer-Engineering-635766
-I'm a computer engineering student at University of Pisa.
-My
+I'm a student of Computer Engineering at University of Pisa.
+Here, I will share the projects that I will carry out during my studies.
+Each project was created on a Windows computer, but for every detail please visit the directory reserved for each of them.

+For my personal projects: *work in progress*

+My Contacts:
+Email: lorenzovezzani8@gmail.com
+LinkedIn: *work in progress*